Walk Church

 About Walk Church

-A typical session looks like this:
+A typical session can look like this:

 Each walk creates a new community — we journey in faith, telling stories, sharing food, listening to the Bible and praying.
 We never really know how things will go, but remain open to being surprised by our awe of nature, allowing the landscape to speak into moment of our lives, and inform our conversation and prayers.